h1gg1baby/Epoch-OriginsMod-Server-Package/README.md

 4. Replace the Battleye-filters on your server with the package files.

+5. Copy the Bikey-Key "OriginsMod.info_by_Hades_1.8.3.bikey" into your server key folder.

 ## infiStar

 If you use infiStar then deactivate the following setting in your dayz_code\configVariables.sqf